japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 After you have executed `toRdd` (directly or not), you basically "leave" Spark SQL's Dataset world and "enter" Spark Core's RDD space.
 ====

-`toRdd` triggers a structured query execution (i.e. physical planning, but not execution of the plan) using link:SparkPlan.md#execute[SparkPlan.execute] that recursively triggers execution of every child physical operator in the physical plan tree.
+`toRdd` triggers a structured query execution (i.e. physical planning, but not execution of the plan) using SparkPlan.md#execute[SparkPlan.execute] that recursively triggers execution of every child physical operator in the physical plan tree.

-NOTE: You can use link:SparkSession.md#internalCreateDataFrame[SparkSession.internalCreateDataFrame] to apply a link:spark-sql-StructType.adoc[schema] to an `RDD[InternalRow]`.
+NOTE: You can use SparkSession.md#internalCreateDataFrame[SparkSession.internalCreateDataFrame] to apply a spark-sql-StructType.md[schema] to an `RDD[InternalRow]`.

-NOTE: Use link:spark-sql-dataset-operators.adoc#rdd[Dataset.rdd] to access the `RDD[InternalRow]` with internal binary rows deserialized to a Scala type.
+NOTE: Use spark-sql-dataset-operators.md#rdd[Dataset.rdd] to access the `RDD[InternalRow]` with internal binary rows deserialized to a Scala type.
 |===

 You can access the lazy attributes as follows: